OldManUmby/DND.SRD.Wiki/pages/13.spells/default.md

 A fissure that opens beneath a structure causes it to automatically collapse (see below).

 ***Structures***.
 The tremor deals 50 bludgeoning damage to any structure in contact with the ground in the area when you cast the spell and at the start of each of your turns until the spell ends.
 If a structure drops to 0 hit points, it collapses and potentially damages nearby creatures.
 A creature within half the distance of a structure's height must make a Dexterity saving throw.
 On a failed save, the creature takes 5d6 bludgeoning damage, is knocked prone, and is buried in the rubble, requiring a DC 20 Strength (Athletics) check as an action to escape.
 The GM can adjust the DC higher or lower, depending on the nature of the rubble.
 On a successful save, the creature takes half as much damage and doesn't fall prone or become buried.

+#### Eldritch Blast

+*Evocation cantrip*

+**Casting Time:** 1 action

+**Range:** 120 feet

+**Components:** V, S

+**Duration:** Instantaneous

+A beam of crackling energy streaks toward a creature within range.
+Make a ranged spell attack against the target.
+On a hit, the target takes 1d10 force damage.

+The spell creates more than one beam when you reach higher levels: two beams at 5th level, three beams at 11th level, and four beams at 17th level.
+You can direct the beams at the same target or at different ones.
+Make a separate attack roll for each beam.

 #### Enhance Ability